-To mix concrete, ingredients are crushed and super-heated in a kiln to form “clinker.”
+To make cement, ingredients are crushed and super-heated in a kiln to form “clinker.”

 Clinker is then crushed with gypsum and other ingredients.

-When concrete mixes with water, hydration activates the chemical compounds and strengthens the material.
+When cement mixes with water, hydration activates the chemical compounds and strengthens the material.

 Sand and stone are aggregates – they serve to add volume but are not active ingredients.